Tuesday, September 18, 2012

 Of course, I’d done all that stuff before but it had always been as part of a group; like a “hit squad” of other managers.
 This time, it was going to be all on me to work with a bunch of newbies and get the place going.

 That was my first and (thus far) only trek into the Great Plains.
-I thought I knew “rural” from my time living in the boonies outside Toledo, but this was a whole new level.
+I thought I knew “rural” from living in the boonies outside Toledo, but this was a whole new level.
 I flew into Denver, where the DM picked me up and drove me out to North Platte.
 I tell you, I'd never seen so much ‘nothing’ in my entire life.
 It was just mile after mile of straight road and cornfields.
 It completely blew me away.

-We had to wait a good bit for all the product to roll in, but by the end of the week, we had a pretty good store set up.
+We had to wait a bit for all the product to roll in, but by the end of the week, we had a pretty good store set up.
 I was proud of our efforts.

 He said, “Well, last weekend, we had about 20 cars out in the A&P parking lot… and some of them even had beer!